The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/workflows/onix_workflow_step_1.md

    :class: longtable
 ```
 ## Create Crossref metadata table
-Crossref data is required to proceed.
+Crossref Metadata is required to proceed.
 The ISBNs for each work is obtained from the publisher's Onix table.
-For each of these ISBNs, the Crossref metadata table produced by the [Academic Observatory workflows](https://github.com/The-Academic-Observatory/academic-observatory-workflows/tree/develop) is queried.
+For each of these ISBNs, the Crossref Metadata table produced by the [Academic Observatory workflows](https://github.com/The-Academic-Observatory/academic-observatory-workflows/tree/develop) is queried.
+Refer to the [Crossref Metadata telescope](../telescopes/crossref_metadata.md).

 ## Create Crossref events table
-Similarly to the metadata, Crossref event data is retrieved through Crossref's dedicated [event REST API](https://www.eventdata.crossref.org/guide/service/query-api/).
+Similarly to Crossref Metadata, Crossref Event Data is retrieved through Crossref's dedicated [event REST API](https://www.eventdata.crossref.org/guide/service/query-api/) through the [Crossref Event Data telescope](../telescopes/crossref_events.md).
 The API accepts queries based on DOI only, which we retrieve by matching the appropriate ISBN13 from the metadata.

 ## Create book table
 The book table is a collection of works and their relevant details for the relative publisher.
 The table accommodates a title's Crossref metadata, events and separate chapters.